MAHENDRA077/Data-Profiling/README.md

 # Data-Profiling
-Generating EDA with the help of Pandas Profiling Modeul
+Generating EDA with the help of Pandas Profiling Module with few lines of code.

+Gives user a basic idea of dataset.